Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 Your VPC can operate in dual-stack mode—your resources can communicate over IPv4, IPv6, or both.
 IPv4 and IPv6 communication are independent of each other.
 You cannot disable IPv4 support for your VPC and subnets; you are required to allocate at least one IPv4 CIDR range to your VPC.
 In addition, you may associate up to one IPv6 CIDR block range per VPC.

+###### Subnet address assignment

+After you have associated an IPv6 prefix to a VPC, you can begin to assign one /64 IPv6 prefix to each subnet.

+Note that these assignments are configured on a per-subnet basis, and it’s possible to have a mix of subnets with and without IPv6 within the same VPC.

+This is useful in scenarios where you merely require IPv6 capability for a subset of the network as described in the drivers for adoption section.

+The address assignment of resource within a subnet occurs at two levels:

+  - The Amazon VPC elastic network interface construct configuration
+  - A resource’s networking stack configuration